 Maria Montessori advocated using fragile, breakable weaning cups/glasses because this is the way children learn.
 It’s simple, really – the concept of natural consequence.
 Yes, there will be breakages, but as time passes, they understand that when they throw a breakable item, it does just that – it breaks.
 Over time, this teaches them to be more careful of how they hold things.
 On the contrary, when your things are always too sturdy to break, they think everything is worth throwing and dumping – because well, they remain the same.

-So, how did we start with Pablo?
+So, how did we start with our son?
 See, there’s really no formula for this.
 It was a series of trial and error, and you will go through that, too.
 What worked on us may not work for you, but with Maria Montessori’s principle in mind, it’s easier to look for items that might fit your baby’s current needs.

 Here is the actual evolution of my son’s cups/glasses.

 #1 – This is a medicine glass that we bought from Mercury Drugstore.
-We rarely used bottles for Pablo for milk because he is 99% directly breastfed, and we learned the many benefits of cupfeeding over bottle feeding from seminars we attended pre-birth (maybe will just share it on another post).
+I found a similar one from AMAZON.
+We rarely used bottles for baby P for milk because he is 99% directly breastfed, and we learned the many benefits of cupfeeding over bottle feeding from seminars we attended pre-birth (maybe will just share it on another post).
 So, when he was around 3 months old, we slowly introduced him to cup-feeding.
 He would cry at first, so we would hold it and not force it, then let him sip again when he’s ready.
 We did this so that if ever he needed a meal (of milk) and I was not around, that we had a back-up.
 He’s 16 months now and we still never used a bottle or cup as substitute for a meal.
 He takes them, though, but just for little sips and exploration.
 Why did we use this cup?
 Because as you can see, it comes with measurements.
 We thought it was a good way to check how much he drank if ever his drinks needed to be measured (for whatever reason).
-The beautiful side-effect of using a cup from the start which I did not realize right away is this: his instinct to hold a cup/glass properly was there from day 1. [photo of 3-month-old Pablo HERE]
+The beautiful side-effect of using a cup from the start which I did not realize right away is this: his instinct to hold a cup/glass properly was there from day 1. [photo of 3-month-old P HERE]

 When he was around 8 months old, he started practicing how to hold the cup on his own.
 You may watch his short video HERE.

 #2 – Sometime around his 9th month, he got so into climbing that all he ever wanted to do with his weaning table was to climb on top of it.
 We’ve tried making him climb first before eating, making him move a lot so he’d be hungry before going to the table, etc – and it just didn’t work.
 He did not want to eat – he just wanted to climb.
 So, we tried another way – we put him on his high chair and he ate with us in our actual dining table.
 And it worked.
 He would eat his usual way of eating.
 Since his chair was high though, this meant that whenever he would lose his grip on his #1 glass, or intentionally throw it to see the cause and effect, it would break.
 We bought so many replacements before we decided to just try a stainless steel one first.
 Why?
 Because although he could probably hear the glass crushing, he was too up high to see the actual effect.
 Also, our floor is made of pebbles and stone, so it’s kinda hard to see the actual shattered pieces.
 This was our cup, too, whenever we would go out.
 At least we did not have to worry about breakages when going outside.
 The brand is Stanley (I believe it’s a shot glass) and we got it locally from A Little Montessori.
+I found similar ones from Amazon.
+Check THIS, THIS, and THIS.

-#3 – As I was clearing out our kitchen cabinet one time, I chanced upon this TIC-TAC-TOE shotglass set (something like THIS) which we got as a gift and never used.
+#3 – As I was clearing out our kitchen cabinet one time, I chanced upon this TIC-TAC-TOE shotglass set (something like THIS or THIS) which we got as a gift and never used.
 In fact, I was trying to sell it before, but no one was buying it.
 So we just kept it, not really knowing how we’d use it cause we don’t really drink a lot.
 So anyway, when I saw the set…lightbulb moment!
 The glasses were much smaller than the stainless or the medicine glasses we have!
 Had I only seen this before buying the two, I would have introduced this first.
-The first time Pablo held it, it was perfect in his hands!
+The first time my son held it, it was perfect in his hands!
 There were so many little glasses and I had no use for them that I didn’t mind the breakage, but you know what, he broke very few – I guess because it really fit his hands well!
 After a while though, it became too small for his hands so we went back to the stainless one, and again, the throwing fits would happen, or he would keep on asking for my glass, or my husband’s.
 PS: Fortunately, the tic-tac-toe glass set we got only had prints, not embedded designs on the glass, so all I had to do was scrub them down and they became small, plain shotglasses!

 #4 – Finally, when he was around 1 year and 2 months, we went to his cousin’s house for his birthday party.
 For the first time, he was given a glass larger than the ones we have at home, and you know what?
 He loved it.
 He did not break it at all and used it to drink all day long.
 That’s when I realized that I may have been keeping him away from what he could actually do by providing glasses that were too small.
 My sister said she got hers (juice glasses are what they’re called, she said) from Crate and Barrel, but when we came to visit, we did not find anything.
 We visited local department stores and found nothing…until we chanced upon the new Gourdo’s branch at the Podium Mall! #4 was being sold there for PHP 75 (wasn’t able to see what it’s called exactly) and we got two pieces, in case of breakage.
 So far, it’s been almost 2 months, with daily use in all our meals, and so far, he has not broken the first piece.
 It fits him perfectly, and we can see that he’s really careful with it.
 Lately, he’s been enjoying pouring water in it, too!